yngv27/EWatches/TK87G/README.md

 NOTES
 =====
+Touch panel is a CST816S.
+Does not support gestures automatically, but does interrupt while finger is down, so you can really control the usage.
+See myBangle/drivers/CSTx16.js

 Pins discovered on LCD connector:
 Inside row:  D4, D5, D6, D9, D27, D26 (ST7789)
 Outside row: D33-D36 (CST816S I2C touch panel)